Contamination Detection for VLMs using Multi-Modal Semantic Perturbation: Preparation of Contaminated Models

 \section{Preparation of Contaminated Models}

-\begin{description}[wide, labelwidth=!, labelindent=0pt, topsep=2pt, itemsep=2pt, leftmargin=*, before= ] \item[Models and Benchmarks.]
+\begin{description}[wide, labelwidth=!, labelindent=0pt, topsep=2pt, itemsep=2pt, leftmargin=*, before= ] \item[Models and benchmarks.]
 To analyze contamination detection across diverse settings, we pair complementary model families and benchmarks.
 On the model side, we use \llava~\citep{llava1.5} -- a LLaMA–adapter design -- and \qwen~\citep{qwen2}, which integrates tighter multimodal alignment.
-Both are widely adopted open-source VLMs with publicly documented training details (e.g., released corpora or decontamination policies, although we do not rely on this for detection), making them suitable for controlled contamination experiments.
-Spanning these distinct training paradigms lets us probe robustness under heterogeneous contamination footprints.
+Both are widely adopted open-source VLMs with publicly documented training details (e.g., released corpora or decontamination policies, though we do not rely on this for detection), making them suitable for controlled contamination experiments.

 For benchmarks, we use MMStar~\citep{mmstar} and RealWorldQA~\citep{realworldqa}, which consist of questions that strictly require visual \emph{and} textual evidence.
 MMStar aggregates and filters prior multi-modal benchmarks by removing questions that are leaked or do not have visual dependence, while RealWorldQA enforces visual dependence by design.
 This prevents linguistic shortcuts and ensures our perturbation-based detector evaluates genuine multi-modal reasoning.